 How Tuck Got Its Start

-Callie has been teaching yoga and other group fitness classes for over a decade.
-She has taught classes to all abilities and levels, including total beginners, Oscar-winning actors, MLB players, professional rugby players, Olympians, and those just looking to lead healthier, more active lives.
+Callie has been teaching yoga and other group fitness classes for over sixteen years.
+She has taught all abilities and levels, including total beginners, Oscar-winning actors, MLB players, professional rugby players, Olympians, and those looking to feel more energized and strong in their everyday lives.

-When not teaching at the studio, Callie is a practicing attorney at a law firm in Center City and a graduate of the University of Pennsylvania Law School, where she was a Levy Scholar.
+When not teaching at the studio, Callie is a practicing attorney and a graduate of the University of Pennsylvania Law School, where she was a Levy Scholar.
 She also earned a B.S. in Exercise Science, summa cum laude, from Northern Illinois University and an M.B.A. from Saint Louis University.

 Hagana is married to Callie.